 The RT81 can’t rip your vinyl to MP3 format.
 So if this is important to you.
 The Sony PSHX500 might be a better choice for you.

 It comes with a dust cover which is something a lot of folks want to see with a turntable.

 And with the option of a few small upgrades, you can bump this turntable into a higher class.

 One customer rates it in the same class as decks twice its price tag.
 In all honesty, I wouldn’t go that far.

 But the RT81 is definitely on the higher end of the lower price tag range.

 For all its plus points there is one issue that keeps popping up…

-From my research I’ve found several complaints about the deck loosing speed.
-Which is a big problem.
+From my research, I’ve found several complaints about the deck losing speed, which is a big problem.